icanteven-code/api-excercise-project/README.md

 - Sorts correctly products with or without a `promoPrice`
 - When provided with one of the two query options, the endpoint should return the orders sorted in a specific way.

 <br/>
 <br/>
 <br/>
 <br/>

 ### Categories   🏷️
-Usually in shops we can gather products and this is done via a category - we will be using this later on for filtering, grouping, etc. To be able to wok with the categories in the best way possible we'll create a new object and endpoint for them, after which we will connect them with our products.
+Usually in shops we can gather products and this is done via a category - we will be using this later on for filtering, grouping, etc. To be able to work with the categories in the best way possible we'll create a new object and endpoint for them, after which we will connect them with our products.

 #### 08 Categories - Create a category
 **Description**